Coast Salish peoples: History

 Early European contact with Coast Salish peoples dates back to exploration of the Strait of Georgia in 1791 by Juan Carrasco and José María Narváez, as well as brief contact with the Vancouver expedition by the Squamish people in 1792.
 In 1808, Simon Fraser of the North West Company entered Coast Salish territories via the Fraser Canyon and met various groups until reaching tidewater on the Fraser's North Arm, where he was attacked and repelled by Musqueam warriors.
 Throughout the 1810s, coastal fur trade extended further with infrequent shipping.

 The establishment of Fort Vancouver in 1824 was important as it established a regular site of interaction with Clackamas, Multnomah, and Cascades Chinooks, as well as interior Klickitat, Cowlitz, Kalapuya.
 Parties from the Hudson's Bay Company (HBC), led by John Work, travelled the length of the central and south Georgia Strait-Puget Sound.

-From the 1810s through 1850s, Coast Salish groups of Georgia Strait and Puget Sound experienced raiding by northern peoples, particularly the Euclataws and Haida.
+From the 1810s through to the 1850s, Coast Salish groups of Georgia Strait and Puget Sound experienced raiding from northern peoples, particularly the Euclataws and Haida.

 In 1827, HBC established Fort Langley east of present-day Vancouver, B.C.
 Whattlekainum, principal chief of the Kwantlen people, moved most of his people from Qiqayt (Brownsville) across the river from what was to become New Westminster to Kanaka Creek, near the Fort, for security and to dominate trade with the Fort.
 European contact and trade began accelerating significantly, primarily with the Fraser River Salish (Sto:lo).

 Fort Nisqually and its farm were established in 1833 by the Puget Sound Agricultural Company a subsidiary of the HBC, between present-day Olympia and Tacoma, Washington.
 Contact and trade began accelerating significantly with the southern Coast Salish.
 Significant social change and change in social structures accelerates with increasing contact.
 Initiative remained with Native traders until catastrophic population decline.
 Native traders and Native economy were not particularly interested or dependent upon European trade or tools.
 Trade goods were primarily luxuries such as trade blankets, ornamentation, guns and ammunition.
 The HBC monopoly did not condone alcohol, but freebooter traders were under no compunction.

 Catholic missionaries arrive in Puget Sound around 1839–1840; interest diminished by 1843, and Methodist missionaries were in the area from 1840 to 1842 but had no success.